I never got drunk with my father,

 a son who swears off the drink.

-Still, we never did pour ourselves into
+Still, we never poured ourselves into

-each other’s glasses or our hearts
+each other’s glasses and now

-I’m no longer so sure I shouldn’t
+I’m no longer so sure we shouldn’t

-have shared that misery with him.
+have shared that close a misery,

 But if there was any silver lining to my decision for him, it was the Baha’i law about not drinking alcohol.
-My father knew and saw too many good men and women (many from our own families) slide down that hole of excess and misery.
+My father knew and saw too many good men and women (many from our families) slide down that hole of excess and misery.

 Thank you for reading Cheers.
 I humbly appreciate your visiting the Book of Pain, and as always, I look forward to your comments.

 The photograph was taken at Newport, RI at one of the once stately homes of the rich that is now merely the gawking place of us lower castes.
 It is, I am guessing, a representation of Bacchus, the Roman god of wine and drinking, although I am by no means an expert on such things.
 To see my photography blog, please visit the Book of Bokeh.